DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_local_disc.md

 ---
-## Discipline-rooted approaches to research data managmement
+## Discipline-rooted approaches to research data management
 Scientific disciplines have different traditions for recognizing and handling research data.
 Here, we list some discipline-rooted knowledge resources and publications which may help identifying research data and select approaches to research data management in a given discipline.

 Sorted by research discipline (non-exhaustive):